-With the ever-growing amount of applications provided to consumers, the prospect of performing Application Penetration Tests on each application with a limited budget becomes increasingly daunting and seemingly impossible for most organizations.
+With the ever-growing amount of applications provided to consumers, the prospect of performing application penetration tests on each application with a limited budget becomes increasingly daunting and seemingly impossible for most organizations.
 With that said, application risks will never be sufficiently mitigated by relying solely on automated scanning alone due to the custom nature of modern applications.
 This can lead to hard decisions when it comes to establishing a cost-effective strategy for application security.

-This article will go over the main challenges that comes with security testing for applications, the various shortcomings of automated scans as well as potential solutions for organizations with limited resources still looking to secure their mobile or web applications from cyberattacks.
+This article will go over the main challenges that comes with security testing for web applications, the various shortcomings of automated scans as well as potential solutions for organizations with limited resources still looking to secure their mobile or web applications from cyberattacks.

 Which technique is the best suited for your needs?